-Plovers (Family Charadrius), small to medium sized shorebirds, inhabit coastal and inland waterways around North America.
+Plover identification (Family Charadrius) starts with the fact that they are small to medium sized shorebirds that inhabit coastal and inland waterways around North America.

 Most feed on local invertebrate populations, however a few species are known to include some berries and seeds in their diet.